abdulkdawson/ai-case-study/README.md

 Octoparse sits in the top 10 of the largest manufacturers of Web Scraping Software Market worldwide.

 ### Customer Reviews
 >*"Very user-friendly design.
-I can create the scraper for any website I want and design every detail based on my requirements.*" #1f6feb
+I can create the scraper for any website I want and design every detail based on my requirements."* #1f6feb

 >*"Octoparse is a web scraping tool for those without coding experience.
 I am not a technician and I've tried some tools to help me with scraping project.
 Among these tools, Octoparse is the most affordable and there's no much limitation on the free version."*